 It is the responsibility of everyone to reduce the amount of time spent in proximity to others.
-Officials can help reduce the amount of time players spend in proximity to each other by quickly blowing the whistle if the puck is not moving with multiple players engaged.
+Officials can help reduce the number of time players spend in proximity to each other by quickly blowing the whistle if the puck is not moving with multiple players engaged.
+Hockey Canada's Officiating Task Team identified Points of Focus which specifically address Scrums and Altercations as well as Spitting.